-This bracelet really does remind us of a heritage divers watch from the 60s, and as Tudor themselves say: “The Black Bay Fifty-Eight is designed for slim wrists and vintage enthusiasts alike.”.
+This bracelet really does remind us of a heritage divers watch from the 60s, and as Tudor, themselves say: “The Black Bay Fifty-Eight is designed for slim wrists and vintage enthusiasts alike.”.

 Overall, the stainless steel bracelet really gives a positive feeling.
-It feels solid and well built, the riveted bracelet really gives you that vintage look and the bracelet is finely brushed which gives it a rugged and sporty appearance.
+It feels solid and well-built, the riveted bracelet really gives you that vintage look and the bracelet is finely brushed which gives it a rugged and sporty appearance.

 Leather Strap With A Folding Clasp

 The same will happen if you are wearing the watch a lot during summer and sweat repeatedly.
 Even though there already are strong opinions about the strap, we must admit that it actually suits the watch just fine.
-Tudors fold clasp feels solid and is easy to adjust on the leather strap.
+Tudor’s folding clasp feels solid and is easy to adjust on the leather strap.
 If you are into leather when it comes to watches, we wouldn’t see a reason why not to recommend this combo.

-However, even though you probably will wash your leather strap after sweating or diving in salt water, you should be aware that after some time, just like any other leather products, you should take care of the leather.
-It may also be necessary to replace the leather strap with a new from Tudor.
+However, even though you probably will wash your leather strap after sweating or diving in salt water, you should be aware that after some time, just like any other leather product, you should take care of the leather.
+It may also be necessary to replace the leather strap with a new one from Tudor.

 This leather strap is just made out of leather with no rubber underneath touching the skin unlike the leather strap made for the Tudor Black Bay P01.
-Perhaps Tudor decides to upgrade the leather strap or at least giving you this option for the Black Bay Fifty-Eight.
+Perhaps Tudor decides to upgrade the leather strap or at least give you this option for the Black Bay Fifty-Eight.

 The third and final option Tudor gives you to go with this watch is a traditional NATO strap.
-In manufacturing the fabric straps, Tudor has partnered with a company that perpetuates an over century-old artistic craft.
+In manufacturing the fabric straps, Tudor has partnered with a company that perpetuates an over-century-old artistic craft.

 What is especially interesting about this is that the company that makes the Tudor fabric straps is also the company that manufactured parachutes for the French navy.
 A divers watch really does get that rough look and feel when you have it on a NATO strap.
 But should you really get the watch originally on a NATO strap?
 We think not.

 As the difference in price only is a couple of hundred euros, we strongly suggest that you get the watch on a steel bracelet and then later add the NATO strap which can be bought here.
-If you were to buy it on the NATO-strap directly and wish to add the stainless steel bracelet or the leather strap with a stainless steel fold clasp, you are looking to spend a whole lot more.
+If you were to buy it on the NATO strap directly and wish to add the stainless steel bracelet or the leather strap with a stainless steel fold clasp, you are looking to spend a whole lot more.

 The NATO strap is also a safer option if you are going to expose your watch for a lot of training.
-The NATO strap was originally made for the army, and once a soldier filled in a G10 poll they were given a NATO-strap for their watch.
+The NATO strap was originally made for the army, and once a soldier filled in a G10 poll they were given a NATO strap for their watch.

-The idea of the NATO strap is to have the watch secured by two spring bars which mean that unlike the leather or steel bracelet version if you were to break or drop one of your spring bars, the watch will still not be dropped as it is secured with another spring bar on the opposite side of the case.
+The idea of the NATO strap is to have the watch secured by two spring bars which means that unlike the leather or steel bracelet version if you were to break or drop one of your spring bars, the watch will still not be dropped as it is secured with another spring bar on the opposite side of the case.

-All strap variations given from Tudor are great in their own way.
+All strap variations from Tudor are great in their own way.
 In the end, it all comes down to what you prefer.
-In our opinion, the wisest choice will always be to get the watch on the stainless steel strap first, then compliment with either the NATO or Leather afterward.
+In our opinion, the wisest choice will always be to get the watch on the stainless steel strap first, then compliment it with either the NATO or Leather afterward.

 Stainless steel will always feel sporty and more exclusive, the Leather strap can give it a more luxurious and elegant style while the NATO strap really makes it a field watch made to use for all sorts of activities.

-Which of the different bracelet-types do you like the most?
+Which of the different bracelet types do you like the most?
 We have made a comparison of the different strap variations on our Youtube channel.